-The Multimedia and Instructional Design Space (MInDSpace) is on the main floor of the Newtown Library.
+The Media Lab is on the main floor of the Newtown Library.

 Visit the space to work on your project.
 Staff are available to help answer any movie editing or research questions.

 Mon - Thur 8am - 9pm

 Media Project Steps

 So you've been assigned a media project.
 What does this mean exactly?

 A media project is one that includes elements other than text on paper.
 This could be a mashup (video or otherwise), Glogster, online timeline, Prezi, photo editing, game board creation or similar project.

 For all of these types of media projects, the basic steps are the same: